Position

 Responsibilities:

-• Respond promptly to customer inquiries via phone, email, and chat.
+• Respond to customer inquiries via phone, email, chat, and social media in a timely and professional manner.

-• Maintain accurate records of customer interactions and transactions.
+• Maintain accurate and detailed records of all customer interactions and transactions.

-• Collaborate with other departments to resolve complex customer issues.
+• Collaborate with other departments to ensure a seamless customer experience.

 Qualifications

-• High school diploma or equivalent required; additional education in business or related field is a plus.
+• High school diploma or equivalent required; bachelor’s degree in business, communication, or related field preferred.

 Is becoming a Customer Care Specialist a good career path?